danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 What happened to our dream API, weren't we supposed to have the status of the poll included.

 Yes we were but we can't, because well...our database design is broken.
 Yes you read that right it's broken.
-The status of the poll is supposed to be a column on the `Topics` model, so once we set a Topic as closed all options (actually `Poll` objects in our models) associated with it are automatically closed (because their parent was).
-Thereby marking the poll as closed.
+The status of the poll is supposed to be a column on the `Topics` model, so once we set a Topic as closed all options (actually `Poll` objects in our models) associated with it are automatically closed.
+We don't need to go around marking all the `Poll` objects as closed.
+It's way easier to just close the `Topic` object that all the `Poll` objects are related to.

 But you went ahead and *brilliantly* put it in the `Polls` table (actually i misled you and congrats! you fell for it).

 So after cursing yourself and me, how are you going to fix this mistake.
 Yes you're interacting with your database with python through SQLAlchemy and you can easily cut and paste the status line into the `Topics` model.
 But that's not going to work.

-SQLAlchemy on it's own can only alter the schema of our database by adding new models, but we've found ourself in a situation where we need to delete a column from a table and then add create that column in another table. (altering two tables).
+SQLAlchemy on it's own can only alter the schema of our database by adding new models, but we've found ourself in a situation where we need to delete a column from a table and then create that column in another table. (altering two tables).

 SQLAlchemy and other ORM's are only an abstraction not a direct replacement for SQL, so at the end of the day you're still working with a database and SQL.

 The database on it's own part, knows nothing about python so it wouldn't know when we made any change to the python file containing the models.
-The `models.py` needs a way need a way to tell the database *hey one of the us just got updated. you need to update yourself to match our current state*
+The `models.py` file needs a way need a way to tell the database *hey one of my models just got updated. you need to update the correesponding table in the database to match our current state*

-This is where [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) comes to the rescue and says step aside guys I'll settle this.
+This is where [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) comes to the rescue and says step aside guys I'll handle this.

 ### Flask Migrate
 Quoting the [docs](https://flask-migrate.readthedocs.io/en/latest/)